Medical Expert Dr Alan Gass endorses NIWH

-Today, 39 years later, that vision is becoming a reality in mainstream medicine and health care with the inclusion of a whole person approach to disease prevention, demystified health information and shared decision making between patients and their providers.
+Today, 44 years later, that vision is becoming a reality in mainstream medicine and health care with the inclusion of a whole-person approach to disease prevention, demystified health information and shared decision making between patients and their providers.

-For almost four decades, with this vision as its guiding light, NIWH has developed, for qualified health, allied health and related professionals peer-reviewed, endorsed programs which include professional continuing education courses accredited or approved by more than a dozen of the leading national healthcare associations.
+For over four decades, with this vision as its guiding light, NIWH has developed, for qualified health, allied health and related professionals peer-reviewed endorsed programs which include professional continuing education courses accredited or approved by more than a dozen of the leading national healthcare associations.

 The NIWH Whole Health professional programs were created to serve those who serve others in healthcare – specifically medical, health education and allied health providers.
 NIWH is the pioneer of Whole Health Education®, named by a Harvard Affiliate Hospital, as a Best Practice in Relationship Centered Care model and nominated by Union Hospital for the Fetzer Institute’s national Best Practice in Relationship Centered Care award.